Oxsomi/core3/docs/graphics_api.md

 - readonly device; owning device.
 - readonly state; if the command list has been opened before and if it's open or closed right now.
 - readonly allowResize; if command list is allowed to resize if it runs out of memory.
+- readonly resources; Which resources are in use by the command list.
-- private:
+- private readonly:
-  - data: The current recorded commands.
+  - data; The current recorded commands.
-  - commandOps: The opcodes for which commands are recorded.
+  - commandOps; The opcodes for which commands are recorded.
-  - resources: Which resources are in use by the command list.
-  - callstacks: On debug mode, contains the stacktrace of each command.
+  - callstacks; On debug mode, contains the stacktrace of each command (up to 16 deep callstack).
 Used for debugging if an error occurs in the API-dependent layer.
-  - next: the next offset into the data buffer for the next command to record.
+  - next; the next offset into the data buffer for the next command to record.
+  - transitions; list of transitions issued in the command list.
+Scopes point into this to execute transitions.
+  - activeScopes; list of scopes that weren't collapsed (scope command id & scope id, what transitions it did and how many commands it contains & the length of the sub command buffer).
+  - computePipeline/graphicsPipeline; currently bound pipeline.
+  -  tempStateFlags; AnyScissor, AnyViewport, HasModifyOp, HasScope, InvalidState.
+Used for validation and optimization.
+  - debugRegionStack; used for validating debug regions.
+  - lastCommandId, lastOffset, lastTransition; locations at the start of a scope for command id, buffer location and transition offset.
+Used for the next scope description.
+  - currentSize; size of the current renderpass.
+  - pendingTransitions; list of transitions waiting for the current scope.
+Get pushed into transitions if the scope is visible.

 ### Functions